AMDEPYC/snpcert/docs/how-to-generate-certs.md

 ---

-If you would like to use the images available in AMD's snpcert repository & post the results in an issue there:
+If you would like to use the images available in AMD's sev-certify repository & post the results in an issue there:
 ```
 ./dispatch-linux-x86_64 --owner AMDEPYC --repo snpcert --tag devel
 ```